Military service: Morocco

 Morocco eliminated compulsory military service as of 31 August 2006, however, this law has been revised, and at 7 February 2019 officially restored compulsory military service.
 The service takes as long as 12 months in the new law project with a draft targeting Moroccan males and females alike in the age range of 19–25 with an exception for people with a medical or psychological condition, college students can delay the date of their enlistment thus being able to serve at the end of their university course.

 North Korea

 Conscription occurs in North Korea despite ambiguity concerning its legal status.
 Men are universally conscripted while women undergo selective conscription.
 Conscription takes place at age 17 and service ends at 30.
 Children of the political elites are exempt from conscription, as are people with bad songbun (ascribed social status in North Korea).
 Recruitment is done on the basis of annual targets drawn up by the Central Military Commission of the Workers' Party of Korea and implemented locally by schools.

 Conscription first began before the Korean War.
-Initially, under the rule of Kim Il Sung, forced conscription was largely not necessary because the level of voluntary enlistment was high due to financial rewards.
+Initially, under the rule of Kim Il Sung, conscription was largely not necessary because the level of voluntary enlistment was high due to financial rewards.
 Under Kim Jong Il and Kim Jong Un these rewards have diminished.